rahulgopinath/rahulgopinath.github.io/projects.md

 triggering of test runs corresponding to external events, reporting of test run results etc.

+[Webstack](https://bitbucket.org/webstack/) was the other very interesting project.
+The aim was to develop a relocatable packaging of opensource projects (using IPS) such as Apache, Squid, Ruby, Python, Perl etc. that a user could install in their home directory and move the location around if required after installation.
+The entire set of projects were pre-configured to work in specific ways.
+The interesting part was how to get the components work from different directories than the developers assumed, and how to let the programs find their configuration files and libraries.
+It involved figuring out the linking and loading mechanisms of binaries, and figuring out how different opensource projects managed their components and configurations.
+The other interesting part that I was involved in was to actually create and maintain the packaging framework using makefiles, managing dependencies and making sure that we can do parallel and distributed builds of components.

+[OpenSolaris](https://en.wikipedia.org/wiki/OpenSolaris): I was the maintainer of Apache modules and Squid proxy server for OpenSolaris distribution, and it involved working with the Architectural Review Committees to ensure that the opensource components followed the Sun interface guidelines.

 <h4>2005 Quark Media House</h4>
 Administration Interface using JScheme: While at Quark, implemented a simple